-- the following minimum sizes shall apply: - Rear / private garden depth 9 metres, although where the rear garden does not back onto residential property, this may be reduced if an area of screened side garden of size equivalent to a rear garden with a 9 metre depth can be provided.
+- the following minimum sizes shall apply: - Rear / private garden depth 9 metres, although where the rear garden does not back onto residential property or where dwellings in neighbouring properties are significantly distant, this may be reduced if an area of screened side garden of size equivalent to a rear garden with a 9 metre depth can be provided.

-- Front / public garden depth 6 metres. - Distance from house to side boundary 2 metres. - Distance from house to side boundary when the house has an attached garage - 3 metres.
+- Front / public garden depth 6 metres to the main wall. - Distance from house to side boundary 2 metres. - Distance from house to side boundary when the house has an attached garage 3 metres.